(Draft last updated 2021 May 17)

 Yú at the time was twenty years, and in Wú all called him Cadet Zhōu.
 Because Yú’s favor and faith was known in Lújiāng, he was sent out to defend Niúzhǔ, and later had office as Chief of Chūngǔ.
 Shortly afterward, [Sūn] Cè wished to capture Jīngzhōu, and so appointed Yú Central Protector of the Army, wth office as Administrator of Jiāngxià, he followed in attacking Huàn, and captured it.

 At the time they obtained Excellency Qiáo’s two daughters, and both were exceptional beauties.
 [Sūn] Cè himself accepted [as concubine] the elder Qiáo, and Yú accepted the younger Qiáo.
 (2)

-- Jiāngbiǎozhuàn states: [Sūn] Cè casually joked with Yú: “Though Lord Qiáo’s two daughters are in exile, with the two of us as husbands, it should be enough to please them.”
+- Jiāngbiǎozhuàn states: [Sūn] Cè casually joked with Yú: “Though Excellency Qiáo’s two daughters are in exile, with the two of us as son-in-laws, it should be enough to be pleased.”

 He again advanced to Xúnyáng, defeated Liú Xūn, attacked Jiāngxià, returned to settle Yùzhāng and Lúlíng, and remained to defend Bāqiū.
 (3)

 - Your Servant Sōngzhī comments: Sūn Cè at the time first obtained Yùzhāng and Lúlíng, and so was not yet able to settle Jiāngxià.
 Yú’s defense should the present Bāqiū county, and with the later Bāqiū [different location of the same name] where he died is not the same.